ros2/ros2_documentation/source/Tutorials/Quickstart/Developing-a-ROS-2-Package.rst

 Developing a ROS 2 Package
 ##########################

-This tutorial goes through how to develop a ROS 2 package end-to-end.
+This tutorial goes through how to create your first ROS 2 application.
 It is suggested you follow this guide as part of the quickstart tutorials.

 All ROS 2 packages begin by running the command